leminhtuan2015/Today-I-Learn/backend_tools/GraphQL/GraphQL.md

 ### GraphQL server and GraphQL client

 * GraphQL server is a **query language** for your APIs at *server side*
-* Client can access GraphQL server by any HTTP client (fetch-JS, axios-JS, Retrofit-Android, Alamofire-IOS )
+* Client-side can access GraphQL server by any HTTP client (fetch-JS, axios-JS, Retrofit-Android, Alamofire-IOS )
 * **Client just need to call HTTP request to access GraphQL APIs enpoints, GraphQL can be use any HTTP client to make request  => WHY WE NEED GraphQL client**
   * => ANSWER: In short, we should use a GraphQL client for tasks that are repetitive and agnostic to the app we’re building

 ### GraphQL server with a database

+### GraphQL server just only the query language work on-top of database (it is NOT a database)
 * GraphQL also doesn’t care about the database or the format that is used to store the data
 * GraphQL can be used with any kind of database or even no database at all.
 * GraphQL could use a SQL database like AWS Aurora or a NoSQL database like MongoDB.

+### GraphQL server with MySQL Database

+* GraphQL or REST API : both must be CRUD to Database to read/write data in database
+* GraphQL or REST API : both can NOT access directly to Database, must use third-party tool to access